-It is rumoured that phosphoric acid production at the Tunisian Indian Fertilizers (TIFERT) joint venture will also halt by the end of of phosphate rock to GCT's DAP plant since the start of February.
+It is rumoured that phosphoric acid production at the Tunisian Indian Fertilizers (TIFERT) joint venture will also halt by the end of February due to the lack of phosphate rock feedstock.
+The crisis is so serious that Tunisia's downstream phosphate companies are believed to have discussed the possibility of importing phosphate rock with the government.